 Declining to confirm that would be the case, Bregier said: "This is subject to confirmation, but with 12 percent as a shareholder, you can influence 12 percent of the company."

 He added he was confident the loan dispute with Germany would be resolved and signalled a possible shift in rhetoric in a dispute with the United States over whether such aid is legal.

 Global trade rulings against aid for both Airbus and Boeing have failed to resolve the world's largest trade dispute.

 Asked whether Airbus could do without such support for its next generation of aircraft, Bregier said: "Yes - if there is a level playing field, which is very difficult to obtain, because the WTO found heavy subsidies going to Boeing.

 "We have China, Russia, if everybody plays the game, my answer would be yes, definitely."

 Both companies have called for a level playing field throughout the marathon dispute, but Bregier appeared to open new ground by openly saying this might mean zero support.

 Boeing however dismissed the comments.

-"The World Trade Organization has already ruled that all government launch aid to Airbus, totaling billions of euros, was illegal," a spokesman said.
+"The World Trade Organisation has already ruled that all government launch aid to Airbus, totalling billions of euros, was illegal," a spokesman said.
 "Only when this illegal practice stops, can we discuss a level playing field."

 Airbus sold 646 planes between January and November, Bregier said, just shy of a target of 650 for the year.